MEXT Scholarship Program

 IMPORTANT: The Japanese high school curriculum being largely different from Canada's, Undergraduate Students Scholarship applicants should pay special attention to the material covered in the examinations.

-Please read all available documentation carefully.
+Please read all available documentation carefully and consult our Frequently Asked Questions (FAQs) section.
 Should you have any questions thereafter, please do not hesitate to contact the Montreal MEXT Scholarship Desk.

 Research Students

-The general information below is indicative only; for detailed information on the Research Students Scholarship, consult the Application Guidelines.
+** The general information below is indicative only; for detailed information on the scholarship, consult the official documents. **

 Fields of Study